hanothemano/kaluza-cucumber-bdd-tests/README.md

 `NPM
 v10.8.2`

-So hopefully your current node / npm versions will also work on your machine too
+So hopefully your current node / npm versions will also work + the tests run fine on your machine

 ##### Step 2